en0/en0.github.com/content/NodeVsPython.md

 # Conclusion

-We have seen that Node.js is a fast and performant language.
+In review of these test results, my conclusion is that Node.js is a fast and performant language.
 It gets the most out of available resources by reducing idle time thanks to the event loop model.
 In synchronous tasks, it is able to impressively out perform other interpreted languages.
 In the case of the Fibonacci test, Node.js was closer to C's execution time then it was to Python's.
 Given the layers of abstraction involved in an interpreted language, this is impressive indeed.

 Node.js has already proven itself as a viable language for serious programing jobs.
 The community doesn't need me for that.
 It has been gaining popularity